abhi3700/eosio-playground/eosio_coding_guidelines.md

   "next_key": ""
 }
 ```
+* To ensure table, one param should e
 * In EOSIO, we have multi-index table insprired from Boost Multi-index library.
 For more, look at the next section below.

 ### Multi-index